StrobePack: Wearable Portrait Studio and Cutting-Edge Fashion Statement

 Mark Kaplan has devised a novel way to do just that with the StrobePack, a professional-level lighting setup rigged to be worn on the photographer’s back.

-“The basic goal of the StrobePack, is to provide high-quality lighting at night and in low-light conditions,” he writes in a DIYPhotography introduction.
+“The basic goal of the StrobePack, is to provide high-quality lighting at night and in low-light conditions,” he writes.
 “Although it can be used in daylight, it really works best with low ambient light.
 It allows low-ISO, long-exposure, higher aperture shooting, which results in sharp, clean subjects while still soaking in ambient light sources.”

 Kaplan has gone through a number of permutations over the past two years to arrive at the current setup: